The 25 best managers in men's world football - ranked

 At Inter, Simone Inzaghi has combined two very important footballing traits - the ability to sweep up trophies without needing to play a horrible style.

-Inter reached the Champions League final last campaign and were more than a match for eventual winners Manchester City.
-Inzaghi's side are almost guaranteed the Serie A title this season, barring an almighty collapse in the coming months.
+Inter reached the Champions League final in 2022/23 and were more than a match for eventual winners Manchester City.
+Despite obvious disappointment from the showpiece event, Inter picked themselves up and cantered to the 2023/24 Serie A title.

 3. Carlo Ancelotti